Home » NDA 2025: Physical Fitness Guidelines and Standards

 • Unilocular clear ovarian cyst up to six cm.

-• Minimal fluid in pouch of Douglas.
+• Minimal fluid in the pouch of Douglas.

 NDA Exam Essentials